djreiss/lsst-dipole/README.md

      * PSF shape/size
      * compare results with those from “pure python” fits (astropy / scipy / lmfit)
-         * This is DONE and I can get faster fits (nearly as accurate?) using pure python.
-See notebook #5 compared to notebook #3.
+         * This is DONE and I can get 2-4x faster fits (nearly as accurate?) using pure python.
+See notebook #5 compared to notebook #3 (and updated - #6a3 vs. #6b3).
-6. Current PSF fit implementation may be able to be sped up:
+6. Current PSF dipole fit implementation may be able to be sped up:
    * Multiple vectorized calls in DipoleAlgorithms.cc -- PsfDipoleFlux::chi2
    * chi2 uses PSF image vs. using analytic kernel function
    * optimization spends much time floating around minimum - possible